-Helicity was calculated in Hurricane Bonnie (1998) using tropospheric-deep dropsonde soundings from the NASA Convection and Moisture Experiment.
+Helicity was calculated in Hurricane Bonnie (1998) using tropospheric-deep dropsonde soundings from the Convection and Moisture Experiment conducted by NASA.
 Large helicity existed downshear of the storm center with respect to the ambient vertical wind shear.
-It was associated with veering, semicircular hodographs created by strong, vortex-scale, radial-vertical flow induced by the shear.
+It was associated with veering, semi-circular hodographs created by strong, vortex-scale, radial-vertical flow induced by the shear.
 The most extreme values of helicity, among the largest ever reported in the literature, occurred in the vicinity of deep convective cells in the downshear-left quadrant.
 These cells reached as high as 17.5 km and displayed the temporal and spatial scales of supercells.

-Convective available potential energy (CAPE) averaged 861 J kg-1 downshear, but only about one-third as large upshear.
+Convective available potential energy (CAPE) averaged 861 J kg-1 downshear, but only about one third as large upshear.
 The soundings nearest the deep cells were evaluated using two empirical supercell parameters that make use of CAPE, helicity, and/or shear.
 These parameters supported the possible existence of supercells as a consequence of the exceptional helicity combined with moderate but sufficient CAPE.

-Ambient vertical wind shear exceeded 12 m s-1 for 30 h, yet the hurricane maintained 50 m s-1 maximum winds.
+Ambient vertical wind shear exceeded $12 \text{ ms}^{-1}$ for 30 hours, yet the hurricane maintained 50 ms-1 maximum winds.
 It is hypothesized that the long-lived convective cells enabled the storm to resist the negative impact of the shear.